-Sometimes we experience moments when our mind races and our heart sinks, be it anything we fear personally within us or an experience that we never expected in that moment.
-Fear is such a powerful emotion, it can cripple a person’s ability to move, or think, and no matter how much we deny it, we all fear something.
+Sometimes we experience moments when our mind races and our heart sinks, be it through external or internal fear.
+Fear is such a powerful emotion, it can cripple a person’s ability to move, or think, and no matter how much we deny it, we all are petrified of something.

 Evidently, getting scared keeps you healthy and keeps your brain active in more ways than one.
 Sociologists believe that with a few doses of fear every week, your body can be more aware and more responsive.
 Here is what happens:

 Ever feel a bit numb when you get scared?
 Have you ever just stood there and felt like things went in slow motion for a couple of minutes?
 Your brain is triggered; its fight or flight response gets elevated and puts you in an energized state.
 In this state, you become a person that feels no pain, your brain focuses completely on the high of the scare.